 This practical and hands-on course really delves into detail on how to produce world class technical SEO audits.
 These are the kind of audits that deliver better results, that you can charge more for and that make the most of the search marketing opportunity for you or your client’s business.

 With mobile first now well and truly upon us and Google’s algorithms seemingly favouring technically sound websites more and more with every update, the technical SEO auditing process has changed considerably over the years.
-Charlie’s training day will ensure you are up to speed with every aspect of what is required, and he will offer some handy tips on process and documentation
+Tom & Sean’s training day will ensure that you are up to speed with every aspect of auditing, and they will offer some handy tips on best process and documentation.

 Throughout the day you’ll walk step-by-step through everything you should be looking for and including in your SEO audits.
 At the very least, we will cover: